Apolexian/tcpst/doc/tcp.md

 Notes:

 * `Unknown number of actions`.
 We cannot know ahead of time how many times a server will need to recieve a packet, or how many times a client will need to send one.
 To model this we need some recursive environment that may be unbounded.
 * `Async Communication`.
 Almost all parts of the data communication can happen asynchronously.
 Where a feature calls for explicit need for `Async` this will be noted.
+In particular:
+  *    We have implicitly assumed an asynchronous user interface in which a SEND later elicits some kind of SIGNAL or pseudo-interrupt from the serving TCP endpoint.
+An alternative is to return a response immediately.
+For instance, SENDs might return immediate local acknowledgment, even if the segment sent had not been acknowledged by the distant TCP endpoint.
+We could optimistically assume eventual success.
+If we are wrong, the connection will close anyway due to the timeout.
+In implementations of this kind (synchronous), there will still be some asynchronous signals, but these will deal with the connection itself, and not with specific segments or buffers.
 * Connection loss/other failure.
 At any point in the protocol something may happen (e.g. device catches on fire) and the communication fails.
 Where there is an explicit sequence of actions that cause a `Failure` this will also be noted.

 ## The retransmission queue